denevell/Natch/README.md

 * ~~Gradle task to check for tomcat deployment~~
 * Gradle task to check for postgres
-* Able to change tomcat port?
+* Sensible production / development war names.

 ### Backlog